 Sin is never “private”!
 Its twisted deception infects and affects everyone!

 in your father’s household

 until my son Shelah grows up.”

-An hollow empty promise, to be sure!
+A hollow empty promise, to be sure!
 With a word, Judah cut Tamar from her inheritance pushing her out of his sight — a widow, childless and vulnerable.

 Her story unfolds like a soap opera!
 Tamar waits!
 Years pass!
-Still she waits.
+Still, she waits.

 Tamar means date palm, the ultimate symbol of life and productivity.
 Her confinement concealed the true destiny and calling within her name!
 Would she settle as castaway?
 Would she bare the burden of another’s sins in powerless obscurity?

 How long the wait was, we are uncertain.
-The bible simply says,
+The Bible simply says,

 “After a long time,